euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 than the direct distance between the same two points.
-This enables a decomposition of the inefficiency into a local component (which we call extension) and a network contribution (which we call interface) as shown in the Figure {@fig:decomposition-inefficiency}.
+This enables a decomposition of the inefficiency into a local component (which we call extension) and a network contribution (which we call interface) as shown in the Figure 5.

-{% figure caption:"Decomposition of Inefficiency" class:"img-responsive center-block" %}
+{% figure caption:"Figure 5: Decomposition of Inefficiency" class:"img-responsive center-block" %}
-{% img hfe-05.png magick:resize:600x600 alt:'Decomposition of Inefficiency' %}
+{% img hfe-05.png magick:resize:600x600 alt:'Figure 5: Decomposition of Inefficiency' %}
 {% endfigure %}